-Except from Dublin-related detention, Swiss legislation does not explicitly establish that detention can be used when alternatives to detention are not sufficient.
+Except from Dublin-related detention, Swiss legislation does not explicitly establish that detention can be ordered only when less coercive measures are not sufficient.
 However, the examination of alternatives to detention is implied by the principle of proportionality.
 The FNIA provides for some measures that can be used as alternatives to detention.
 In particular, Article 64e provides that cantonal authorities can require the foreign national: (a) to report to an authority regularly; (b) to provide appropriate financial security; (c) to hand in travel documents.
-Those measures can be used with the aim of ensuring the enforcement of removal orders and represent alternatives to detention.
+Those measures can be used with the aim of ensuring the enforcement of removal orders and can function as alternatives to detention.
 Furthermore, the restriction and exclusion orders (Article 74 FNIA), prohibiting respectively to leave an allocated area or to enter a specific area, were explicitly introduced in the law as alternatives to detention.
 The implementation of alternatives to detention is not registered as such and there are no statistics available on their use.
 According to the SEM, there are also no statistics concerning the number of restriction and exclusion orders issued by the cantons.

 Détention administrative de requérants d’asile : Rapport de la Commission de gestion du Conseil national du 26 juin 2018.
 Page 7502.
 See also Achermann et al, “Administrative Detention of Foreign Nationals in Figures”. in a nutshell #12, January 2019, available at: https://bit.ly/2UcAKKl.